 Coffee goes through a long production process to get from the tree to your cup.
 Here are six steps to manufacturing coffee:

 In most areas, the coffee cherries are picked by hand once they are red and ripe.
-Some countries, including Brazil, have been able to mechanize the harvesting process in the flatter areas of their landscapes.
+Some countries, including Brazil, have been able to mechanize how coffee is harvested in the flatter areas of their landscapes.